DrLex0/MightyVariableFan/README.md

 ### Disadvantages

-* There is only one obvious disadvantage: the printer will be making a bit of extra noises as if R2D2 is trying to subtly get your attention.
-These blips are very short though, and don't really stand out above the usual printer noises.
+* There is only one obvious disadvantage: the printer will be making a bit of extra noises, as if R2D2 is trying to subtly get your attention.
+These blips are very short though, and are played at frequencies the buzzer cannot play loud anyway.
+Thanks to these two choices, the blips don't really stand out above the usual printer noises.
-* A less likely problem is that if your printer is placed next to a pen with pigs that can squeal extremely loud at the exact same frequencies as the blips, detection might fail.
+* A less likely problem is that if your printer is placed next to a pen with pigs that can squeal *extremely* loud at the exact same frequencies as the blips, detection might fail.
 Please don't combine 3D printing with pigs.
 More realistic sources of disturbances are nearby machines that make loud hissing noises, or a loud music system very near to the printer.
+In my setup however, I couldn't even trigger any responses with the detector in debug mode without making unreasonably loud noises.

-Both these problems can be reduced or eliminated in several ways.
+If you would suffer from one or both of these problems, they can be reduced or eliminated in several ways.
 The first way is to print a sealed adapter for attaching the microphone to the buzzer instead of a half-open one.
 This both attenuates the blips to a nearly inaudible level, and reduces influence of external noises.<br>
 If you're not afraid of soldering on your printer's main board, you can omit the microphone and make a direct electrical connection between the buzzer contacts (marked ‘BUZZ BUZZ’) and the USB sound card.
 You should make the connection through a decoupling capacitor, and possibly add a resistor divider to attenuate the signal if necessary.
 This eliminates the outside noise problem completely.
 Moreover, you can unsolder the buzzer as well if you want to mute it entirely.